jlikhuva/blog/posts/rmq.md

     end_idx: usize,

     /// The index of the median value in the given range.
 To move from this
-    /// index to an indx in the underlying, we simply calculate
+    /// index to an idx in the underlying, we simply calculate
     /// `start_idx + median_idx`
     min_idx: usize,